RibiRewards

 Building a Culture of Recognition With RewardsCard: A Practical Guide

 Recognition culture isn't built with one big annual award.
 It's built through consistent, meaningful moments throughout the year.
+We cover this in detail in Recognition Programs for Startups: From 5 to 50 Employees.

 "We have an annual awards night."
 It's the most common answer when you ask African companies about their recognition programme.
 And while there's nothing wrong with an annual celebration, it's not a recognition culture.
 It's a recognition event.
 The distinction matters enormously for retention and engagement.

 A culture of recognition means that employees receive acknowledgement regularly, proportionately, and meaningfully — not just once a year when a committee picks winners.
+For more on this, see our piece on Why Employee Recognition Fails — And How to Fix It.

 The Three Frequencies of Recognition